jncc/cuu-change-detection/README.md

 * <b> change_analysis_examples.Rmd </b> - short initial analysis of Insh Marshes statistics and the values used to flag change.

 * <b> change_statistics_analysis.Rmd </b> - Interactive document demonstrating the statistics used for flagging change.
 Creates a local shiny app using the statistics text file generated from the 'zonal_stats' function, also hosted [here](https://btripps23.shinyapps.io/ChangeStatisticsAnalysis/).

+## App creation

+* <b> CUUCD_AppFilePrep.Rmd </b> - walkthrough to prepare files the output files from the zonal and change stats functions for inputting to the JNCC CUU: Habitat Condition Monitoring R shiny application.